KnicKnic/go-powershell/readme.md

 [![GitHub commits since latest release (branch)](https://img.shields.io/github/commits-since/KnicKnic/go-powershell/latest.svg)](https://github.com/KnicKnic/go-powershell/releases/latest)

 # Goal

 The goal of this project is to enable you to quickly write golang code and interact with windows via powershell and not use exec.
 Because powershell is a powerful scripting language you will sometimes want to call back into golang.
 This is also enabled by this project.
 Also due to sometimes wanting to host .net and powershell giving you an easy way to wrap .net modules and functions and objects, this project also enables that.

 Features:

 1. Call from golang to powershell
 1. Call from powershell to golang (via special Send-HostCommand commandlet)
 1. Easy logging - Trap host output in powershell and call custom logging routines in golang

 # Status

 It works

 1. call scripts / cmdlets
 1. reuse variables between calls / invocation
 1. Call from golang to powershell
 1. Call from powershell back to golang (via special Send-HostCommand commandlet)
 1. trap host output in powershell and call custom logging routines in golang
-1. has automted tests
+1. has automated tests
 1. Docs - if you missed the badge above go to https://godoc.org/github.com/KnicKnic/go-powershell/pkg/powershell

 This project is not api stable, however I believe it will be simple if you do use the current api to migrate to any future changes.

 **TODO:**

 - [x] add some code for easy back and forth json serialization of complex objects
 - [X] more examples / tests
 - [ ] example / helper classes around exception
-- [ ] a doc overview
+- [x] a doc overview
 - [ ] support for default loggers, like glog or log (in seperate package)

 # Usage

 ```go
 package main